From sources to executables

 1. Any CMake build system will invoke the following commands in its root CMakeLists.txt:

-2. The case of CMake commands and variables does not matter: the DSL is case-insensitive.
+2. The case of CMake commands does not matter: the DSL is case-insensitive.
 However, the plain-text files that CMake parses must be called CMakeLists.txt and the case matters!
+The variable names are also case sensitive!

 3. The command to add executables to the build system is, unsurprisingly, add_executable: